leethomason/OpenSaber/readme.md

 - Double blade support.
 Again, straightforward.
 Minor code adjustments.
 - Twirl detection.
 The saber can detect motion and impact, but it would be great to also be able to detect the twirl / spin motion.
-- Improved sound handling.
-This may mean moving away from the Audio FX (which generally is a great little card) to something else.
-  - Sounds fonts.
-It would be nice to be able to choose between distinctive sounds for each palette.
-  - Crossfade to remove any "clicks" when switching sounds.
-  - Volume adjustment when the blade is on.
-  - MicroSD card support.
 - UI guestures.
 Some sabers detect particular motions for changing palettes, going into UI modes, etc. Would be nice to support one-button sabers with all the features.